vyas10102/SignLanguage/README.md

 This blog post was done by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the guidance of Professor Robert Pless for the course Introduction to Computer Vision (CSCI 6527_10).

 ## Objective
-The goal of this project is to develop an assistive technology that translates American Sign Language (ASL) into text, with an optional feature to convert this text into speech.
-This system aims to facilitate communication for individuals who are deaf or hard of hearing and potentially assist those who are visually impaired.
+The primary goal of this project is to develop a sophisticated assistive technology system that translates American Sign Language (ASL) into text.
+The system will facilitate effective communication for individuals who are deaf or hard of hearing, allowing them to convey messages to those who do not understand sign language.
+Additionally, as an exploratory objective, we will attempt to implement a feature that converts the translated text into speech.
+This optional feature aims to further extend the system's utility by making information accessible to individuals who are visually impaired, thus enhancing inclusivity across multiple sensory disabilities.
+The successful implementation of both components would represent a significant advancement in assistive technologies, bridging communication gaps in everyday interactions, educational settings, healthcare environments, and other areas critical to quality of life and integration.

 ## Project Description
 ### Inputs and Outputs